alpha1001/oscpjourney/README.md

 # oscpjourney
-From zero to hero on my journey with OSCP
+From zero to hero on my journey with OSCP.